Skip to Main Content

 0 percent intro APR credit cards

 PayPal’s Pay in 4 loans don’t have interest, but the repayment period is short.
 If you need more than six weeks to pay off an upcoming purchase, consider a 0 percent APR credit card.
-After opening the card, they offer zero interest for a limited time — typically between 12 and 21 months.
+After opening the card, you’ll have zero interest for a limited time — typically between 12 and 21 months.

 Personal loans

-Personal loans are another way to borrow money with a longer repayment period.
+Personal loans are another way to borrow a larger amount of money with a longer repayment period.
 These loans allow you to borrow a lump sum you repay in monthly installments over a set period (typically one to seven years).
 Unlike Pay in 4, personal loans charge interest.

 Personal line of credit